-There was no immediate word on the cause of the crash.
+No immediate word on the cause of head-on collision in Brussels suburb.